The breed often changes colors throughout its life, with its puppy coat becoming lighter over the first few years of life, then darkening as he ages.

 - Keratoconjunctivitis sicca

-One trait breeders aim for in this breed is personality.
+One trait breeders aim for in a Zuchon is personality.
 These dogs are happy and exuberant, always thrilled to see you, and never meet a stranger.
 Help maintain this winning disposition by socializing your pup around strangers and pets.
-At home, your pup will get along well with everyone who lives there, although he may develop a favorite person, and coexists peacefully with other dogs and cats.
+At home, your Zuchon pup will get along well with everyone who lives there, although he may develop a favorite person, and coexists peacefully with other dogs and cats.

 The Zuchon is a low-maintenance breed.
 He doesn’t require significant exercise and his grooming needs only take a few minutes each day.
 He is a pup well-suited for not only families but seniors and singles as well.